 Common Types of Retail Banking Customer Segmentation

 There are numerous ways to segment customers.
 Traditionally, segments are demographic, geographic, or product based.
-With basic demographic and geographic information, a retail bank can tailor its marketing efforts so they are personalized to meet consumer demand.
+And, as this marketing plan example illustrates, with basic demographic and geographic information, a retail bank can tailor its marketing efforts so they are personalized to meet consumer demand.

 Here are some of the more traditional segmentation categories retail banks may consider:

 - Location: Marketing efforts geared toward specific geographic areas.

 - Gender: Beneficial when promoting male and female-specific products online.

 - Age: Improve age-based predictions about customers.
 For instance, millennials are more responsive to digital marketing strategies, with most having an email account dedicated to promotional content and over 95% of them subscribing to email lists after “liking” a company’s Facebook page, whereas baby boomers tend to be more financially stable and have higher brand loyalty.

 - Income levels: Advertising certain products to customers based on income level.
 Banks can craft segments based on a wealth model, in which segments are categorized based on similar traits and demographics and give insight into the potential spending for these consumers.